Outer Space!

 The Cosmology of Fuck-Ups

-There's been some suspicion that the universe is dying in a way no one ever thought it would; eroding at the seams — having each and every aspect of reality collapsing in on itself one at a time until it, for lack of better words, breaks itself out of existence.
+There's been some suspicion that the universe is dying in a way no one ever thought it would: eroding at the seams — having each and every aspect of reality collapsing in on itself one at a time until the universe, for lack of better words, breaks itself out of existence.

-For example, albeit extremely rare, there have been reports of things or even entire people vanishing without a trace, even in front of others' eyes without so much as a warning.
+For example, albeit extremely rare, there have been reports of things or even entire people vanishing without a trace, in front of others' eyes without so much as a warning.
 Sometimes, it even goes so far as to clear anything and everything even remotely relating to one's existence, leaving a hole where one once was, but can no longer be remembered.
-If one isn't completely missing or damned out of reality, perhaps they're lacking a limb or an organ in their place.
+If one isn't completely missing or damned out of reality, perhaps they're… changed somehow.

 Shockingly, the opposite can also happen.
-The dead can be temporarily revived as if nothing had happened, people abruptly grow an extra appendage, or even new and never-before-seen strangers pop into existence bearing false memories at best or complete amnesia at worst before making it their life's mission to commit suicide.
+The dead can be temporarily revived as if nothing had happened, people can swap from being a drastically different person back to their same old selves, or even new and never-before-seen strangers pop into existence bearing false memories at best or complete amnesia at worst before making it their life's mission to commit suicide in a sort of panicked frenzy.

-The theory surrounding cosmic bugs is the best explanation for the three's arrival, since they each defy the 'traditional' means of celestial birth.
-Hell, they didn't even have 'births,' considering they simply "spawned" into existence.
+The cosmic bug theory is the best explanation for the three's arrival, since they each defy the 'traditional' means of celestial creation.
+Hell, they didn't even have creation processes considering they simply "spawned" into existence.

 The universe, despite major religious backing painting it as beyond perfection, is fickle and decrepit, it seems.
 Perhaps this spells doom for us all, and perhaps doom is what humanity needs.